wevote/WeVoteServer/docs/README_API_INSTALL_SETUP_ENVIRONMENT.md

 specify the level assigned to each message.
 You can change this to info items by changing the LOG_FILE_LEVEL variable in the WeVoteServer/config/environment_variables.json file to "INFO".

+## Setup - WeVote Settings - WeVoteServer/wevote_settings/migrations/

+Add an empty file named "\_\_init\_\_.py" to "WeVoteServer/wevote_settings/migrations/".
+You may need to create this directory if it does not exist.

+    $ cd ~/PythonProjects/WeVoteServer/
+    $ mkdir wevote_settings/migrations/
+    $ touch wevote_settings/migrations/__init__.py

+You will need to makemigrations and migrate again.

+    $ source ~/WeVoteServer3.5/WeVoteServer/bin/activate
+    (WeVoteServer) $ python manage.py makemigrations
+    (WeVoteServer) $ python manage.py migrate

 [NEXT: 5.
 Set up Database](README_API_INSTALL_SETUP_DATABASE.md)